mpneuried/simple-dynamo/README.md

 - `Tabel.mget( [ id1, id, .. ] )` Add a mget mehtod for batch get
 - handle `throughput exceed`with a retry
+- add conditionals as option to `table.set()`
+- implement events for all table and manager actions.
+Currently availible events are undocumented

 ## Work in progress